Patagonia Atom Sling - Full Review

 This is the ideal bag for a camper or a hiker who’s always on the move, needing a safe place to store their equipment and belongings.

-If you are wanting for some more carrying space then why not try the Under Armour Compel Sling?
+If you are wanting for some more carrying space and looking for a sling bag for men then why not try the Under Armour Compel Sling?

 The single sling strap has a hook that is perfect for holding my keys and a zip pocket which fits my phone.
 That’s my key valuables somewhere safe that I can see them and ensure that they’re safe and snug.
 The strap also features a detachable clip for quick release and a good length of adjustable strap for the larger campers amongst us.
 There’s also a thoughtful cord tidy to stop the excess swinging in your way.